Quick Start Guide

 In your Teacher’s view, you will see the students’ avatars on the Activities that they are currently working on.
-This allows you to gauge how far they are along the path.
 On each activity, a green indicator shows the percentage of students that have completed the particular Activity.

-2. To summarize all the building blocks of a great deck, read this: https://blog.deck.toys/building-blocks-of-a-deck/
+- This is a comprehensive summary of all the building blocks of a great deck: https://blog.deck.toys/building-blocks-of-a-deck/

 - Build exciting digital escape rooms with Deck.Toys: https://blog.deck.toys/create-exciting-digital-escape-rooms-with-deck-toys/